 It costs more to deliver services in rural areas.

 Under successive governments,the way that the Local Government Finance Settlement has been calculated has resulted in rural areas being significantly underfunded when compared to urban areas for decades.

 We appreciate that we are in a time of austerity and cuts are being made to local government funding, however we are campaigning for a fairer distribution of the funds, so that historical imbalances where rural areas are penalised, do not continue.

-Transitional Relief must continue until 100% Business Rates Retention is introduced
+Transitional Relief must continue at least until the new funding formula is implemented

 The Rural Services Network continues to make strong representations about the impact of this settlement on rural areas.
-On 15th January 2018 we met with Rishi Sunak MP, the Parliamentary Under Secretary of State (Minister for Local Government) to discuss the settlement formula which currently is unfair to rural areas.
+On 15th January 2018 we met with Rishi Sunak MP, the Parliamentary Under Secretary of State (Minister for Local Government) to discuss the provisional settlement which is unfair to rural areas.

 The Final Local Government Finance Settlement for 16-17 was announced by Greg Clark MP on 8th February 2016:

 The key part of this announcement in relation to rural authorities is as follows:

 "There is good reason to believe that the demographic pressures affecting particular areas – such as the growth in the elderly population – have affected different areas in different ways, as has the cost of providing services.